The Imperfective Paradox in Large Language Models: Experimental Settings

 \paragraph{(3) Chain-of-Thought Prompt (CoT).} We adapt the standard ``Let's think step by step'' paradigm \citep{wei2022chain}.
 This setting investigates whether the Teleological Bias is a result of fast, superficial processing.
 We hypothesize that by forcing the model to articulate the temporal status of the event before predicting the label, it may self-correct the hallucination for Ambiguous Accomplishment.

 \paragraph{(4) Counterfactual Prompt (Counterfactual).} Drawing on \citet{Dowty1977}'s theory that the progressive aspect presupposes an ``inertia world'' (where events proceed normally), this prompt attempts to explicitly break this assumption.
-We arbitrarily instruct the model to first generate potential interruptions of events (with endpoint not achieving) before making a judgment.
+We explicitly instruct the model to first generate three plausible real-world scenarios in which the event is interrupted and its endpoint is not reached, before making a judgment.